FadiniGIT/CarNotifier/README.md

 # CarNotifierTweeter

+This program requires the twitter gem, for twitter functionality. to install, `gem install twitter`

 A ruby program to alert about new listings from CarGurus and tweet to the user

 I'm looking at cars to buy, and I don't want to constantly check...so here a program to do it from www.cargurus.com